Are Storage Heaters Efficient? Unveiling Performance, Maintenance Tips and Alternatives

 Heat Pumps: A highly efficient option that transfers heat from outside to inside your home.
 While the initial installation can be more costly, heat pumps use less electricity compared to traditional heating systems, leading to reduced running costs over time.

 Gas Central Heating: For homes connected to the gas grid, this can be a convenient and cost-effective choice.
-Gas heating systems provide quick and even distribution of warmth throughout the house, making them an attractive alternative.
+Gas heating systems provide quick and even distribution of warmth throughout the house, making them an alternative.

 Note: While running costs can be lower, it's essential to consider the potential environmental impact associated with gas use.